EED85/COVID-19-Dashboard/README.md

 - Clone this Repository and open the Power Bi Template "COVID-19.pbit"
 - Refresh the Report to get latest Data (Home Ribbon)
-    - you will be asked for authorisation, please choose anonymous It loads the Data via Power BI Service and sets up an customized Dashboard in Power BI.
+    - you will be asked for authorisation, please choose anonymous
+- Save the Dashboard in the top directory of this repository It loads the Data via Power BI Service and sets up an customized Dashboard in Power BI.

 ### Refresh the Data